silentknight710/zomato-ai-assistant/README.md

 ## Overview

-This project implements a Retrieval-Augmented Generation (RAG) chatbot designed to answer user questions about restaurants based on scraped data.
-It fulfills the requirements of the Zomato Generative AI Internship Assignment.
+This project implements a **Retrieval-Augmented Generation (RAG)** chatbot designed to answer user questions about restaurants based on scraped data.
+It fulfills the requirements of the **Zomato Generative AI Internship Assignment**.

-The system scrapes restaurant information (including menus, ratings, location, etc.), processes this data, stores it in a vector database (Pinecone), and uses a Large Language Model (LLM) from Hugging Face to generate answers based on retrieved context relevant to the user's query.
+The system scrapes restaurant information (including menus, ratings, location, etc.), processes this data, stores it in a vector database (**Pinecone**), and uses a **Large Language Model (LLM)** from **Hugging Face** to generate answers based on retrieved context relevant to the user's query.

 ## Features

 * Answers questions about specific restaurant details (when available in the data):
-    * Cuisine types served
+    * *Cuisine types served*
-    * Approximate price range for two people
+    * *Approximate price range for two people*
-    * Address / Location
+    * *Address / Location*
-    * Contact number
+    * *Contact number*
-    * Ratings and review counts
+    * *Ratings and review counts*
 * Answers questions about specific menu items (when available in the data):
-    * Price
+    * *Price*
-    * Description
+    * *Description*
-    * Category
+    * *Category*
 * Handles basic greetings.
-* Uses Pinecone for efficient vector storage and retrieval.
+* Uses **Pinecone** for efficient vector storage and retrieval.
 * Utilizes Hugging Face `transformers` and `sentence-transformers` for embedding and generation using freely available models.
 * Includes configurable logging for cleaner console output during interaction.

 **Current Limitations:**

-* **Comparative Questions:** The chatbot struggles to reliably answer questions requiring comparison across multiple restaurants (e.g., "which restaurant is cheapest?", "compare menus").
+* ***Comparative Questions:*** The chatbot struggles to reliably answer questions requiring comparison across multiple restaurants (e.g., "which restaurant is cheapest?", "compare menus").
 This is due to limitations in retrieving all necessary information within the context window and the reasoning capabilities of the LLM used.
-* **Retrieval Specificity:** Occasionally fails to retrieve the most relevant information for very specific menu items if they aren't semantically close enough to the query in the embedding space or aren't within the top retrieved results (`top_k`).
+* ***Retrieval Specificity:*** Occasionally fails to retrieve the most relevant information for very specific menu items if they aren't semantically close enough to the query in the embedding space or aren't within the top retrieved results (`top_k`).
-* **Data Dependency:** The quality and scope of answers are entirely dependent on the data scraped and present in the `data/restaurants.json` file.
+* ***Data Dependency:*** The quality and scope of answers are entirely dependent on the data scraped and present in the `data/restaurants.json` file.
 Missing information in the JSON will result in the chatbot being unable to answer related questions.
-* **Hallucination/Accuracy:** While prompts are designed to minimize this, the LLM may occasionally misinterpret context or generate slightly inaccurate information.
+* ***Hallucination/Accuracy:*** While prompts are designed to minimize this, the LLM may occasionally misinterpret context or generate slightly inaccurate information.

 ## Project Structure